AlainParadis/HEAL610/lit-review.md

 Citing academic studies about the value of WIL to a group of graphic designers is hardly  an effective method of convincing them of the need for this change.
 While organizational, stakeholder, and scientific evidence, along with professional judgement are valuable {% cite rousseau_evidence-based_2022 %}, the use of storytelling supports engagement and motivation.
 It gives individuals' realities meaning.
 The benefit of storytelling in bolstering engagement is that it does not require expert knowledge. {% cite sundin_rethinking_2018 %}.

-### Integration of PDSA

-Integrating the Prosci ADKAR (Awareness, Desire, Knowledge, Ability, Reinforcement) model with Deming's Plan-Do-Study-Act (PDSA) cycle creates a powerful framework for implementing and sustaining the WIL initiative in the program.
-The two approaches complement each other, with ADKAR providing a people-centred change leadership approach, and Deming's PDSA cycle offering the continuous improvement process.

-The Plan phase incorporate ADKAR's Awareness and Desire elements to ensure stakeholders understand why change is needed and want to participate.
-The Do phase applies ADKAR's Knowledge and Ability components to ensure people have the information and skills needed to implement the planned changes.
-The Study phase evaluates both process outcomes and individual adoption, identifying barriers in each individual's change journey.
-Finally, the Act Phase uses ADKAR's Reinforcement strategies to sustain changes while making necessary adjustments to the overall approach.

 <h2 class="center-text">Theme #2: Sustained, Inclusive Stakeholder Engagement</h2>

 ...